 Detecting System

-Group of accelerometers detect the changes in car driving conditions.
+A group of accelerometers detects the changes in car driving conditions.

 A gyroscope detects the condition of car.
 It helps to normalize the data from accelerometer, since the direction of detection is not always along the direction of running.